-The ever shrinking government purse compounds this challenge hence, it has become necessary to adopt innovative approaches in order to do more with less.
-The department has planned research on identifying alternative revenue streams and funding models to augment the national allocation.
+The ever shrinking government purse compounds this challenge hence, it has become necessary to adopt innovative approaches in order to make a rand go further.
+The department has planned research on possible streames of provincial own revenue to augment this situation.